Awards

 Ernest Nagel Early-Career Scholar Essay Award

-The Ernest Nagel Early-Career Scholar Essay Award is awarded annually to the best single-authored essay published in Philosophy of Science during the award year by someone who is either a graduate student at the time of publication or received a Ph.D. within the past five years.
+The award is to be given biennially to early career scholars for two papers published in the previous two years of the journal Philosophy of Science, excluding December issues.
+Online ("pre-") publications do not count toward the Nagel Award.
+All and only people who are members of the PSA, and were students or no more than 3 years since completion of the Ph.D. when the paper was submitted qualify for the Nagel award.
 The recipients receive $250.
 The Award is decided by the PSA Lectures and Awards Committee, which consists of at least 1 members of the Governing Board and up to 5 senior members of the Association.
 The committee is constituted via invitation by the Association's President.
 Requests for nominations for the award (including self-nominations) are circulated via the PSA Newsletter and posted to this website.
 The competition is limited to members of the Philosophy of Science Association.
 View former Ernest Nagel Early-Career Scholar Essay Award recipients.

 Mary B. Hesse Graduate Student Essay Award